It’s safe to say that most financial advisors want to do their job to the best of their ability. That means having the necessary information to do so.

 If you don’t want to spend time talking about areas important to your client simply because you’re not technically compensated for it, Consolidated Planning might not be the best fit for your career.

-With many feelings, emotions, and responses throughout the financial planning process, it’s essential you put yourself in your client’s shoes when asking for sensitive data that they are trying to protect.
+With many feelings, emotions, and responses throughout the financial planning process, it’s essential that you put yourself in your client’s shoes when asking for sensitive data that they are trying to protect.

 Building trust can help break down the barrier of hesitancy.